Visa policy of Ethiopia: Electronic Visa (e-Visa)

 Ethiopia launched its own electronic visa platform on 12 June 2017.
-Citizens of all countries in the globe are eligible for tourist e-Visa.
+Citizens of all countries in the world are eligible for tourist e-Visa.

 Travelers with e-Visa must enter Ethiopia via Addis Ababa Bole International Airport.
 Entering from other ports of entry is prohibited.

 According to the e-Visa website, as of November 18, 2020, credit card payment transactions are not accepted for applicants from the following countries and Crimea region.